-- The landlord intends to occupy the property.
-The landlord must prove that on termination of the current tenancy he intends to occupy the property for the purposes or partly for the purposes of a business to be carried on by him or as his residence.
-The most important limitation on the availability of this ground of opposition is the “five year rule”.
-A landlord cannot rely on this ground if his interest is purchased or created within five years before the end of the current tenancy.
-On termination a tenant may be entitled to compensation for any improvements he has made.
-Additionally, if the tenant is forced to leave the premises he may lose the goodwill which he has built up and he will be faced with all the costs of relocation.
-The tenant will be entitled to compensation for failing to obtain a new tenancy where the landlord establishes one on the grounds of 5, 6 or 7 but not grounds 1 to 4 but the compensation is limited to one year’s rateable value.
+A tenant may be entitled to compensation for any improvements he has made.
+Additionally, if the tenant is forced to leave the premises he may lose the goodwill which he has built up and he will be taxed with all the costs of relocation.
+The tenant will be entitled to compensation for failing to obtain a new tenancy where the landlord establishes one on the grounds of 5, 6 or 7 but not grounds 1 to 4.
 Compensation is not based on the tenant’s actual loss.
 We can advise further in respect of compensation.